Sensor-Noise Mitigation in Extremum Seeking Control Using Adaptive Numerical Differentiation: Extremum-Seeking Control with Adaptive Input and State Estimation

-An overview of ESC/AISE is presented in this section.
-Subsection \ref{subsec:AISE} provides a brief review of AISE for numerical differentiation, and Subsection \ref{subsec:AISE_ESC} introduces ESC/AISE, where the ESC high-pass filter shown in Section \ref{sec:ESC} is replaced by AISE.
+This section formulates the ESC/AISE algorithm.
+In particular, Subsection \ref{subsec:AISE} provides a brief overview AISE for numerical differentiation, and Subsection \ref{subsec:AISE_ESC} introduces ESC/AISE, where the ESC high-pass filter \eqref{eq:yhk1} described in Section \ref{sec:ESC} is replaced by AISE.